AndrewJWhalen/ObsCtrlNeuronalNetworks/README.md

 We offer these codes so that others may replicate and build upon our findings.
 Please cite the PRX paper (DOI: 10.1103/PhysRevX.5.011005) from which these original results were published if you make use of these codes, or modify them for your own data and research.

-Andrew Whalen
+Andrew Whalen,
-Center for Neural Engineering
+Center for Neural Engineering,
-The Pennsylvania State University
+The Pennsylvania State University,
 November, 2014